-The Deichmannske media station project aimed at producing four media stations that could show all kinds of media including a big film archive to visitors of the Deichmannske main library in Oslo.
+The Deichmannske media station project (2007-2008) aimed at producing four media stations that could show all kinds of media, including a big film archive, to visitors of the Deichmannske main library in Oslo.

 The project was a collaboration between the Deichmannske library as the initiator and client, OCEAN design research network, Oslo School of Architecture and Design, HFG Offenbach, Germany, and the YNOR boat builder company of Kragerø, Norway.

-The project was disseminated when it comes to the systems aspect of the project, it is discussed in the book, especially in the article A system approach to design learning.
+When it comes to the systems aspect of the project, it is discussed in the book, especially in the article A system approach to design learning.

 Sevaldson, B. (2008).
 A System Approach to Design Learning.
 Systemisches Denken und Integrales Entwerfen / System thinking and Integral Design.
 A. Menges.
 Offenbach, Präsident der Hochschule für Gestaltung Offenbach am Main.

-The development of the pods is done under supervision of Michael Hensel from OCEAN design research network, professor Achim Menges from HFG Offenbach and Professor Birger Sevaldson from AHO.
+The development of the pods is done under the supervision of Michael Hensel from OCEAN design research network, professor Achim Menges from HFG Offenbach and Professor Birger Sevaldson from AHO.

-The project is done in close co-operation with the customer represented by project leader Reinert Mithassel from Deichmannske Library.
+The project is done in close cooperation with the customer, represented by project leader Reinert Mithassel from Deichmannske Library.